ThiagoAZBR/very_good_coffee_app/README.md

 #### Run Tests:

-To execute all tests (both unit and widget tests), use the following command:
+To execute all tests (unit tests), use the following command:
 ```bash
 flutter test
 ```